-As part of the new 2021 G70 updates, the premium South Korean car maker has resculpted the aesthetics of its smallest model to share the family resemblance introduced by the GV80 large SUV and forthcoming G80 large sedan.
+As part of the new 2021 G70 updates, Genesis has resculpted the aesthetics of its smallest model to share the family resemblance introduced by the GV80 large SUV and forthcoming G80 large sedan.

 Read next: GV80 and G80 – what’s the difference?

-At the front end, the 2021 G70’s headlights adopt the unmistakable over-and-under ‘quad lamp’ light bar design first seen on the company’s SUV foray, twin-rail indicators which conform to the headlight shape and large shield-shaped ‘crest’ grille with a single central point in its lower edge.
+On a design fron, the 2021 G70’s headlights adopt the unmistakable over-and-under ‘quad lamp’ light bar design first seen on the company’s SUV foray, twin-rail indicators which conform to the headlight shape and large shield-shaped grille with a single central point in its lower edge.

 Along its the flanks, tall air extractors have evolved into more compact details lower in the front wheel arches and do not house indicator repeaters like its updated G80 sibling, while the profile remains unchanged with bold blade-like trims leading the C-pillars.

 Genesis calls its design language Athletic Elegance, and you can expect to see it featuring in varying forms on the company’s future vehicles which will include a smaller SUV and possibly even a sporty halo car based on the Essentia concept.